lkoolik/isrm_health_calculations/README.md

 The `isrm_calcs.py` script is the main script file that drives the tool.
 This script operates the command line functionality, defines the health impact calculation objects, calls each of the supporting functions, and outputs the desired files.
 The `isrm_calcs.py` script is not split into functions or objects, instead, it is run through two sections: (1) Initialization and (2) Run Program.

 #### Initialization
 In the initialization section of `isrm_calcs.py`, the parser object is created in order to interface with the command line.
 The parser object is created using the `argparse` library.

-Currently, the only arguments accepted by the parser object are `-i` for input file and `-h` for help.
+Currently, the only arguments accepted by the parser object are `-i` for input file, `-h` for help, and `--check-setup` to run a setup check.

 Once the parser is defined, the control file object is created using `control_file.py` class object.
 A number of metadata variables are defined from the control file.